 The market doesn't understand this earnings distortion because investors are not fully digesting footnotes.
 And honestly, who can blame them - who has time to read filings that can be 200+ pages long?
 That's why we have spent the last 19 years training our machine learning engine to read SEC filings and pull out thousands of datapoints.
-Using our proprietary footnotes database, we created an Earnings Distortion Scorecard1 to show how much unusual gains/losses distort core earnings from Compustat and Wall Street and find companies with significantly over/understated earnings.
+Using our proprietary footnotes database, we created an Earnings Distortion Scorecard1 to show how much unusual gains/losses distort Street earnings and find companies with significantly over/understated earnings.